• Skip to primary navigation

 A stack of three delicious gluten free Cinnamon Sugar Donuts.

 Biting into one of these Cinnamon Sugar Donuts is like biting into a cloud.
 The texture is just incredible!
 Not only are they delicious, but they're super easy to make!
+The batter mixes up with just a whisk, no mixer needed and in less than one hour just like my Chocolate Sugared Donuts!!!

-If you’re looking for more donut recipes, check out my Baked Apple Cider Donuts, Cookies and Cream Donuts and Funfetti Donuts.
+For more donut recipes, check out my Baked Apple Cider Donuts, Cookies and Cream Donuts and Funfetti Donuts.

 Jump to: